building robust supply chains through sustainable purchasing

 Returning to Shanghai, I founded Mind Up Consulting in 2015.

-This conviction naturally led me to also specialise in human rights assessments, not as a compliance exercise, but as a business approach to better understand suppliers & workers realities while giving them a voice, strengthen partnerships, reduce risks and build more robust supply chains.
+Being convinced that purchasing needs to be more holistic led me to also specialise in human rights and to co-develop bespoke assessments: not as a compliance exercise, but as a business approach to better understand suppliers & workers realities while giving them a voice, strengthen partnerships, reduce risks and build more robust supply chains.

 Since 2015, I have been helping organisations build more robust supply chains through responsible purchasing, supplier engagement and practical, field-based solutions.